-Increasing requirement and higher expectation of getting a tenure job and promotion, because of XXX, increasing research outputs worldwide, international collaboration, etc; benefits of having high-quality candidates…but few empirical test
+Increasing requirement and higher expectation of getting a tenure job and promotion, because of XXX, increasing PhD supply but relatively stable demand for new falculty members. increasing research outputs worldwide, international collaboration, etc; benefits of having high-quality candidates…but few empirical test

 Rationale for the focus of the field of ecology and evolution; different fields differ in publication rates, employment opportunities, and forms of collaboration; and focus on east Asian, Taiwan, for example.